Coyotes vs. Sharks Player Props Betting Odds

 Tomas Hertl Props

-Hertl's nine goals and 15 assists in 28 games for San Jose add up to 24 total points on the season.
+Hertl has totaled 11 goals and 15 assists in 31 games for San Jose, good for 26 points.

 Hertl Recent Games